 Before You Enrol:

 This course covers the requirements to have your EASA Part 66 licence converted to an equivalent CASA part 66 licence.
-This course is only suitable for individuals who are already working in an aircraft maintenance environment and satisfy the following conditions:
+This course is only suitable for individuals who are already working in an aircraft maintenance environment and meet the requirements in accordance with CASR Part 66.040, including:

 - You must hold a current EASA Part 66 licence